helium/helium-wallet-rs/README.md

 ### From Source

-You will need a working Rust toolchain installed to build this CLI from source.
+You will need a working Rust tool-chain installed to build this CLI from source.

 Clone this repo: